 The names and addresses informed in this journal will be used exclusively for the services provided by this publication and are not available for other purposes or to third parties.

-Acta Brasiliensis is published by the Universidade Federal de Campina Grande (UFCG), Patos campus, Paraíba.
+Acta Brasiliensis is published and is financially supported by the Universidade Federal de Campina Grande (UFCG), Patos campus, Paraíba.
 Address and Contact:

 Universidade Federal de Campina Grande - UFCG.
 Universidade Avenue, s/n.
 Jatobá.
 Cx Postal 61, ZIP Code: 58708-110 - Patos, Paraíba.
 Email: firstname.lastname@example.org.
 Phone: (83) 3511-3000.